Jim Folsom: Governorships

 During Folsom's first term, an Act was introduced in 1947 that provided for various employers to provide policies of hospitalization, accident, health and life insurance for the benefit of officers and employees.
 An Act of September 1947 raised the minimum age of employment of children from 14 to 16 for all occupations during school hours, "except in agriculture and domestic service, and for work in manufacturing establishments or canneries at any time."
 The Act also reduced the maximum workweek for children from 48 to 40 hours.
 Another Act from that same month provided for the establishment of a second injury fund "financed by payment by employer of $500 in death cases where there are no dependents."
 In 1949 coal mine safety legislation was signed into law.
 An Act of June 1949 related to workmen's compensation introduced various changes such as the provision of full benefits for 550 weeks, instead of reduced benefits for weeks after 400, "in permanent total disability resulting from loss of both eyes or both arms, paralysis, or mental incapacity."
-An Act of July 1949 increased from 25% to 35% of employee's weekly the death benefit payable to a dependent widower.
+An Act of July 1949 increased the death benefit payable to a dependent spouse from 25% of an employee’s weekly wages to 35%.

 A diluted sales tax exemption repeal was also carried out, with tax exemptions on alcoholic beverages, cigarettes, and stock withdrawn for private use by retail store owners, while revenue was provided for 4 trade schools.
 An REA loan for an electric cooperative was also secured, while schoolteacher's salaries were raised.
 Hundreds of new school buildings were also constructed, while a 9-month school term was introduced.
 Improvements were also made in public health; helped by the passage of laws in 1947 that provided for TB examination and blood-testing.
 A farm-to-market roads program improved rural life while the establishment of an industrial development commission pleased business, while funding for health, welfare, education and old-age pensions was increased.
 During his first term, for instance, as noted by one study, "When adopted by both houses, the 1947-49 biennial budget included the promised $5.5 million appropriation for old age pensions and represented an increase of approximately $50 million over the appropriations for the preceding biennium."
 In addition, Fiscal 1947– 48 was the biggest year on record for the Department of Public Welfare.
 Increased state appropriations and federal matching funds provided $6 million more than the department had spent in fiscal 1946–47, and for pensioners the department was able to increase the average monthly check from $15.08 to $21.14 between June 1947 and June 1948, while enlarging its eligibility rolls from 27,000 to over 65,000 retired Alabamians.
 According to one study, Folsom had supported the “largest appropriation of funds for public education in Alabama history.”